josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 Here's what I answered, and what I told the design students I spoke to last Tuesday.
 It was fun to think about and write for me; hopefully it's helpful for you in some way as well.

-### Being a Great Person is Just as Important as Having a Great Portfolio
+### Being a Great Person is Just as important as Having a Great Portfolio

 I've written about this topic before, but I feel it bears repeating: we're reminded constantly as design students that the goal of everything we're doing is to come out of our program with an amazing portfolio.
 That portfolio, of course, will (hopefully) get us a job.
 And we have the message drilled into our heads on an almost daily basis: _a bad portfolio can cost you a job that you might have otherwise gotten_.